techquest/api-jam/README.md

 See documentation here.
 See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

 ##How do I create Interswitch Auth Data?
-See documentation here.
+See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/authdata).
 See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

 ##What is a Payment Instrument?
 A Payment Instrument is used to make a payment e.g. Card Number or Card PAN, Account Number, etc.